kristapsdz/dblg/README.md

 [dblg.c](dblg.c).
 It links to [kcgi](https://kristaps.bsd.lv/kcgi) and
 [ksql](https://kristaps.bsd.lv/ksql), and uses
 [SQLite](https://sqlite.org) for its backing store.
-It produces JSON objects, so it can be driven by any front-end conforming to its expectations.
+It produces JSON objects or an Atom feed (experimental!), so it can be driven by any front-end conforming to its expectations.

 2. An editing front-end, [dblg.xml](dblg.xml), [dblg.css](dblg.css), and
 [dblg.js](dblg.js).
 This part drives the back-end by providing an